 Campobasso or Canada Town Battlefield Tour

-On 29 September the Allied sent first an advanced guard formed by the Calgary Regiment, the 4th Princess Louise Dragon Gards and the Royal Canadian Regiment.
-The divisional start line was Lucera, but the first resistance was in Motta and Montecorvino.
-Here, the help of Popski’s Private Army and the bravery of the Canadian forces obliged the Germans to withdraw.
-The same happened also in the following villages until the Fortore River.
+On September 29th, the Allies first sent an advanced guard composed of the Calgary Regiment, the 4th Princess Louise Dragoon Guards, and the Royal Canadian Regiment.
+The divisional start line was at Lucera, but the first resistance was encountered in Motta and Montecorvino.
+Here, the support of Popski’s Private Army and the bravery of the Canadian forces forced the Germans to withdraw.
+The same pattern continued in the following villages up to the Fortore River.

-Company Sergeant-Major Irene Roy distributing rum ration to infantrymen of the Royal 22e RĂ©giment, between Gildone and Campobasso, Italy, October 1943.
+Company Sergeant-Major Irene Roy distributing rum ration to infantrymen of the Royal 22e Régiment, between Gildone and Campobasso, Italy, October 1943.
 (Library and Archives Canada Photo, MIKAN No. 3521115) pubblished here

 Campobasso or Canada Town Battlefield Tour

-On the other side of the Fortore river the Canadians could see the village of Gambatesa.
-The Highway 17 was interrupted by the Germans that had demolished the ‘bridge of the 13 Arches’ The first attempt to seize a bridgehead across the Fortore river by the Canadians happened in the night of 5-6 October, but it was unsuccessful.
-Only on 7 October the Allied could destroy the German resistance and cross the river.
+On the other side of the Fortore River, the Canadians could see the village of Gambatesa.
+Highway 17 was blocked by the Germans, who had demolished the “Bridge of the 13 Arches.”
+The Canadians made their first attempt to establish a bridgehead across the Fortore River during the night of October 5th to 6th, but it was unsuccessful.
+It was only on October 7th that the Allies overcame German resistance and successfully crossed the river.

 A Royal Canadian Electrical and Mechanical Engineers (RCEME) display supporting the Fifth Victory Bond campaign, Campobasso, Italy, 27 October 1943.
 (Library and Archives Canada Photo, MIKAN No. 3526000) here